Website Image Skip to Content

 Construction Accidents Involve Complex Laws

-In fact, New York State has enacted laws known as Labor Law 200, 240 and 241 which put the responsibility to provide a safe place to work on the people in the best position to do so – the owners and contractors.
+New York State has enacted laws known as Labor Law 200, 240, and 241 which put the responsibility to provide a safe place to work for the people in the best position to do so – the owners and contractors.

 Staten Island Construction Accidents Cause Life-Threatening Injuries